twitchtv/twirp/docs/spec_v6.md

 The Twirp wire protocol supports both binary and JSON encodings of proto messages, and works with any HTTP client and any HTTP version.

-## Overview

-The Twirp wire protocol is a simple RPC protocol based on HTTP and Protocol Buffers (proto).
-The protocol uses HTTP URLs to specify the RPC endpoints, and sends/receives proto messages as HTTP request/response bodies.

-To use Twirp, developers first define their APIs using proto files, then use Twirp tools to generate the client and the server libraries.
-The generated libraries implement the Twirp wire protocol, using the standard HTTP library provided by the programming language runtime or the operating system.
-Once the client and the server are implemented, the client can communicate with the server by making RPC calls.

-The Twirp wire protocol supports both binary and JSON encodings of proto messages, and works with any HTTP client and any HTTP version.

 ### URLs

 In [ABNF syntax](https://tools.ietf.org/html/rfc5234), Twirp's URLs